haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- figure out how to handle proper escaping in when clauses for prefixes that include a ' character
-  - NOTE: from what I can tell the best way to probably fix this is to either have `master-key.prefix` not be a string but rather an array of numbers to test against OR to have a `master-key.prefixNum` that shadows the string value and can be used when the prefix contains `'` characters (if we do this, we should probably have a comment that indicates what the actual prefix is)
-  - okay here's what we'lll do: we'll define a prefix code for each unique prefix defined by the key bindings, and make a map from the strings to these bindings;
-    in the items we'll keep the prefix's until we render to json, so and resolve the prefix code when clause; in the comment describing the binding we can note what each when-clause prefix code refers to
+- selectLinesDown doesn't handle the empty count properly
+- 'g o' doesn't switch to insert mode
+- cursor appearance gets confused when switching editors

 Next up
-- implement master-key.replaceChar
-- implement master-key.captureChar
-- start dogfooding (we need to answer the question: is this working well enough for this implementation to be viable, does it work for my everyday use)
+- more dogfooding (we need to answer the question: is this working well enough for this implementation to be viable, does it work for my everyday use)

 - start implementing event recording / replay for record macro